-1. Emergency Operating Plans should include procedures for a transportation event that align with the system's safety and security office, and Maryland Emergency Planning Guidelines.
-Applying an allhazards approach to school-based transportation emergencies will necessitate coordination across multiple school system divisions (transportation, professional development, human resources, safety and security, student services, leadership), and local emergency responding agencies (fire and rescue, medical, law enforcement).

-- 2. School bus drivers must be provided with the training and tools that allow them to; assess situations that may pose a threat or hazard, determine the best course of action, and take action to protect students and respond to the threat or hazard.
+- 1. Emergency Operating Plans should include procedures for a transportation event that align with the system's safety and security office, and Maryland Emergency Planning Guidelines1.
+Applying an all-hazards approach2 to school-based transportation emergencies will necessitate coordination across multiple school system divisions (transportation, professional development, human resources, safety and security, student services, leadership), and local emergency responding agencies (fire and rescue, medical, law enforcement). - 2.
+School bus drivers must be provided with the training and tools that allow them to; assess situations that may pose a threat or hazard, determine the best course of action, and take action to protect students and respond to the threat or hazard.
 Providing a quick reference tool similar to this one developed by the Lincoln County School District in Oregon would be advantageous.
 SCHOOL BUS EMERGENCY PLAN - 3.
 In some instances of a transportation event, system level leaders may not be allowed to enter the impacted area for an extended period of time, requiring a driver to communicate with system level leaders, and assume the on site leadership role.
-Training for transportation personnel should include; - a. methods for communicating with system level leadership, - b. conducting oneself as representative of the system in a unified command structure, and - c. procedures for the transfer of students to an approved custodial caregiver, or transfer of this responsibility to another approved school system official. - 4.
-Exercising the response to a transportation emergency provides the opportunity for individuals that would be involved to practice performing their role and responsibilities, as well as helps to identify gaps in the currently defined plan and procedure.
-Tabletop exercises for a transportation event are available at MCSS and on the Readiness and Emergency Management for Schools (REMS) webpage.
+Training for transportation personnel should include; - a. methods for communicating with system level leadership, - b. conducting oneself as representative of the system in a unified command structure, and - c. procedures for the transfer of students to an approved custodial caregiver, or transfer of this responsibility to another approved school system official.

-&lt;sup>1Maryland Emergency Planning Guidelines for Local School Systems and Schools - December 2019 Edition https://rems.ed.gov/Resources/Specific?Topic=AllHazards
+1 Maryland Emergency Planning Guidelines for Local School Systems and Schools - December 2019 Edition

-&lt;sup>2 An all-hazards approach means that the range of potential threats and hazards is taken into account during the emergency planning process.
+2 An all-hazards approach means that the range of potential threats and hazards is taken into account during the emergency planning process. https://rems.ed.gov/Resources/Specific?Topic=AllHazards